EMDK/docs/3.1UP1/source/api/ScanAndPairConfig-BluetoothInfo.md

 #ScanAndPairConfig.BluetoothInfo

 This class is used by the ScanAndPairTool class.
+Specifies the Bluetooth related information.
+The settings provided through this class are used for pairing/unpairing.